endojs/endo/README.md

 > Note: If you're writing an application, you probably don't want to use this package directly.
 You'll want to use the eventual-send `~.` operator (tildot) provided in [SES](https://github.com/Agoric/SES) or other platforms.

-After importing `@agoric/eventual-send`, the exported `HandledPromise` class can be used as described in `test/test.js`.
+After importing `@agoric/eventual-send/shim`, the global `HandledPromise` class can be used as described in `test/test.js`.

 [circleci-svg]: https://circleci.com/gh/Agoric/eventual-send.svg?style=svg
 [circleci-url]: https://circleci.com/gh/Agoric/eventual-send